-The Company's cash, cash equivalents and restricted cash of approximately \$4.1 million as of December 31, 2023, which is inclusive of restricted cash of \$1.3 million which was deposited in accordance with the Fourth Amendment with Woodforest National Bank ("Woodforest"), is not anticipated to be sufficient to support operations beyond the third quarter of Fiscal 2024, unless the Company reduces its cash burn rate to cover operations further, sublease all or a portion of the San Diego Lease, sells the Facility for amounts above its term note payable, or raise additional capital.
-(See Note 13 - Debt and Note 23 - Subsequent Events for more information.)
-As of the filing of this Quarterly Report on Form 10-Q the Company's cash balance is approximately \$3.4 million, which is inclusive of approximately \$1.1 million of restricted cash.
-Regardless of whether the Company is able to reduce its burn rate or sell or out-license certain assets or parts of the business, it will need to raise additional capital in order to fully execute its near and long-term business plans.
-It is the Company's goal to implement one or more potential options described above to allow the Company to have a cash runway for at least 12 months from the date of the filing of this Quarterly Report.
-However, there can be no assurance that the Company will be successful in implementing any of the options that it is evaluating.
+The Company's cash, cash equivalents and restricted cash were approximately \$6.4 million as of March 31, 2024, which is inclusive of restricted cash of \$1.1 million, of which \$0.9 million was deposited in accordance with the Fourth Amendment with Woodforest.
+Subsequent to March 31, 2024, the Company received net proceeds from the Private Placement of approximately \$14.1 million.
+As of the filing of this Quarterly Report, the Company's cash balance of approximately \$17.9 million, which is inclusive of \$1.1 million of restricted cash, is not anticipated to be sufficient to support operations through the first quarter of Fiscal 2025, unless the Company either sells the Facility prior to the May 15, 2024 maturity date for amounts near or above its Term Loan, the maturity date of the Term Loan is further extended, or the Term Loan is restructured.
+The Company is evaluating a potential transaction based on current interest in the Facility, which could minimize cash outlay and allow the Company to have a cash runway for at least 12 months from the date of the filing of this Quarterly Report.
+However, there can be no assurance the Company will be successful in implementing any of the potential options it is evaluating.

-The accompanying consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that may result from the substantial doubt about the Company's ability to continue as a going concern.
+The accompanying condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that may result from the substantial doubt about the Company's ability to continue as a going concern.